What Is Zantac

 The main claim of Zantac lawsuits is against the name brand manufacturer, Sanofi.
 They allege that Sanofi was aware of the risks of ranitidine and the levels of NDMA in the packaging but failed to inform the general public, causing severe health consequences in Zantac users.

 Sanofi Pharmaceuticals faced its first Zantac lawsuit in September of 2019.
-The plaintiff in this case was a male, Florida resident who had been taking Zantac since 2009.
+The plaintiff, in this case, was a male, Florida resident who had been taking Zantac since 2009.
 He was diagnosed with breast cancer, a rare diagnosis in men, in 2013.
 The plaintiff alleges that his cancer was the result of Zantac use, and Sanofi Pharmaceuticals were well aware of the risks and chose not to disclose them.

 The plaintiff also alleges that even if Sanofi was initially unaware of the NDMA levels and Zantac association with cancer, they had plenty of time to study the very obvious connection between increased cancer incidence in Zantac users.
 Since they chose not to, this Florida resident wants to be compensated for his pain and suffering.

 Another plaintiff from Colorado filed a lawsuit against Sanofi US Services Inc., Chattem, Inc., Boehringer Ingelheim, Pfizer, and GlaxoSmithKline in October 2019.
-He claims that he started using Zantac in 1996, taking it 4 times a week.
+He claims that he started using Zantac in 1996, and was taking it 4 times a week.
 The plaintiff was then diagnosed with bladder cancer in 2018, which he alleges was due to Zantac.
 He wrote in his official complaint, “This was not done by accident or through some justifiable negligence.
 Rather, Defendants knew that it could turn a profit by convincing consumers that Zantac was harmless to humans, and that full disclosure of the true risks of Zantac would limit the number of money Defendants would make selling Zantac,”

 In October 2019, Sanofi recalled its Zantac products in the US, UK, and Canada.